-- (2) Ms. Liu was promoted to the role of Chief Operating Officer effective August 3, 2022. - (3) Mr. Jain was promoted to the role of Chief Customer Service Officer effective August 3, 2022 and served in this capacity until his resignation effective March 1, 2023.
-(4) Mr. Shah was promoted to the role of Chief Administrative Officer effective August 3, 2022 and served in this capacity until his resignation effective
+(2) Ms. Liu was promoted to the role of Chief Operating Officer effective August 3, 2022.

+(3) Mr. Jain was promoted to the role of Chief Customer Service Officer effective August 3, 2022 and served in this capacity until his resignation effective March 1, 2023.

-(5) Mr. Shah was promoted to the role of Chief Administrative Officer effective August 3, 2022 and served in this capacity until his resignation effective March 1, 2023.
+(4) Mr. Shah was promoted to the role of Chief Administrative Officer effective August 3, 2022 and served in this capacity until his resignation effective March 1, 2023.

-- (3) Mr. Szulczewski resigned as our Chief Executive Officer effective January 31, 2022. - (6) Mr. Talwar served as our Chief Executive Officer from February 1, 2022 until his resignation on September 8, 2022. - (7) Mr. Kassaei resigned as our Chief Technology Officer effective August 22, 2022. - 20 ContextLogic Inc. Proxy Statement and Notice of 2023 Annual Meeting of Stockholders to vest on May 15, 2023, and the remaining 50% of the RSUs are scheduled to vest on November 15, 2023, subject to Mr. Yan's continuous service with us through each such vesting date.
+Mr. Szulczewski resigned as our Chief Executive Officer effective January 31, 2022.

+(6) Mr. Talwar served as our Chief Executive Officer from February 1, 2022 until bis resignation on September 8, 2022.

+(7) Mr. Kassaei resigned as our Chief Technology Officer effective August 22, 2022.

+are scheduled to vest on May 15, 2023, and the remaining 50% of the RSUs are scheduled to vest on November 15, 2023, subject to Mr. Yan's continuous service with us through each such vesting date.
 Additionally, our Compensation Committee awarded Mr. Yan an option to purchase 1,948,051 shares of our common stock.
 50% of the option is scheduled to vest on May 15, 2023, and the remaining 50% is scheduled to vest on November 15, 2023, subject to Mr. Yan's continuous service with us through each such vesting date.
 Pursuant to his offer letter for the role of Interim Chief Executive Officer, Mr. Yan was eligible for the acceleration of vesting of 50% of the shares subject to both his RSU and option awards if Mr. Yan's employment was terminated, Mr. Yan did not remain the Company's Interim Chief Executive Officer or Mr. Yan did not become the Company's Chief Executive Officer, in each case prior to the completion of 6 months of continuous employment with the Company.